remla25-team3/operation/DOCS.md

 # Deployment Documentation

+NOTE: If you are reading this document, please use something to render your Markdown so that you can see the charts properly or read the document on github.com

 ## Overview

 The application is deployed as a microservices architecture on Kubernetes, featuring a machine learning sentiment analysis application with monitoring and traffic management.